wormholecowboy/programming-notes/git.md

 # CONFLICTS

-# merge branch into the one you're in
+## merge branch into the one you're in
 git merge <name>
 git merge --no-ff    // create a merge commit even if using ff

+## rebasing
+### make sure to git add your files after fixing conflict before continuing
-git rebase -abort  // if you fuck something up git rebase -skip   // to skip the other commit
+git rebase --abort  // if you fuck something up git rebase --skip   // to skip the other commit git rebase --continue  // keep going after fixing conflict

 ## Override the remote repo with local
 ### push your other branch to the end of the main branch (newest commits)
 git rebase main
-### from your feature branch. this changes what commit it's anchored off of, but it's still seen as separate commits from main
 ### then switch to main and rebase again to merge the commits into main
 git rebase <featurebranch>
-#then
-git push
+git push origin main -F

 ## interactive rebase
 git rebase -i main